 We are sorry for any inconveniences, but this is how the system works.
 We cannot remove this mass mail limitation as it would result in our mail server IP being blacklisted very quickly.
 The server hosts hundreds of domains, and it is not possible to track everyone in real time so we must run automated programs that run daily to ensure these limits are not breached.
 If this happens, your account will be suspended.
 Please use a dedicated newsletter service like mailerlite.com

 1 recipient = 1 email.
 The same applies to BCC's and CC's.

 Audio/Video Streaming is not hosting friendly.
 As such, SharkHosting does not allow any streaming of audio or video content.
+Videos must be hosted elsewhere and can be embedded into your website.
+This would be acceptable.
 Offending accounts will be suspended without noticed or terminated.